Death of Iran general spurs anxiety over fate of US hostages

 WASHINGTON (AP) — The killing of a top Iranian general has ratcheted up the anxiety of families of Americans held in Iran, one month after the release of a New Jersey student had given them hope.

-The Trump administration has made a priority of bringing home hostages held abroad, but the prospect of a resolution for the handful of captives in Iran seems to have dimmed with the two nations edging dangerously close to conflict and warning of retaliatory strikes and continued agitation.
+The Trump administration has made a priority of bringing home hostages held abroad, but the prospect of a forthcoming resolution for the handful of captives in Iran seems to have dimmed with the two nations edging dangerously close to conflict and warning of retaliatory strikes and continued agitation.

-Iran has vowed revenge for the airstrike that killed Revolutionary Guard Gen. Qassem Soleimani — the U.S. accused him of plotting new attacks just before his death — and has abandoned the remaining limits of its 2015 nuclear deal with world powers.
-The Trump administration, while saying it remains committed to freeing Americans from Iran, has said it’s prepared to respond to any attacks from the Islamic Republic.
+Iran has vowed revenge for the airstrike that killed Revolutionary Guard Gen. Qassem Soleimani — the U.S. accused him of plotting new attacks just before his death — and has moved to abandon the remaining limits of its 2015 nuclear deal with world powers.
+The Trump administration, while saying it remains committed to freeing Americans held captive in Iran, has said it’s prepared to respond to any attacks from the Islamic Republic.

-The tensions are the worst in 40 years and are in contrast to of the diplomatic breakthrough that resulted in December’s release of Princeton University graduate student Xiyue Wang in exchange for the U.S. freeing a detained Iranian scientist.
-Crushing U.S. sanctions on Iran remain in place, but the release suggested Tehran could be open to using American captives as bargaining chips for future negotiations.
+The tensions are the worst in 40 years and are in contrast to the diplomatic breakthrough that resulted in December’s release of Princeton University graduate student Xiyue Wang in exchange for the U.S. freeing a detained Iranian scientist.
+Crushing U.S. sanctions on Iran remain in place, but the release suggested Tehran could be open to using additional American captives as bargaining chips for future negotiations.

 Weeks earlier Iran had acknowledged in a filing to the United Nations that it had a “missing person” file on former FBI agent Robert Levinson, who vanished in the country in 2007.
-One of his daughters, Sarah Levinson Moriarty, told reporters last month that she considered the notice from Iran an acknowledgment that the country had her father and knew where he was.
+One of his daughters, Sarah Levinson Moriarty, told reporters last month that she considered the notice from Iran a significant development and an acknowledgment that the country had her father and knew where he was.

-Even so, there were already concerns about how recent protests in Iran tied to spiking gas prices might affect the fate of Western prisoners.
-The new tensions have caused even greater uncertainty.
+Even so, there were already concerns about how recent protests in Iran tied to spiking gas prices were going to affect the fate of Western prisoners.

-Babak Namazi said he has tried to stay even-keeled in the four-and-a-half years that his brother, Siamak, has been imprisoned in Iran.
+Babak Namazi said he has tried to stay even-keeled in the more than four years that his brother, Siamak, has been imprisoned in Iran.
 His father, Baquer, is in a highly restrictive medical furlough there.
 Both are being held on what the family says are manufactured charges of collaborating with the United States.

 “From the lens that I look through of how things affect my family and getting them home safely and expeditiously, when we’re in a period of detente, I feel more hopeful,” said Namazi, who is based in Dubai.

-Though he has felt at times like his loved ones are close to being released, he has also endured periods of escalating tension.
+Though he has felt at times as if his loved ones were on the cusp of being released, he also has endured periods of escalating tension between the two countries.
 Those moments make him uneasy since the freedom of his father and brother is “very much dependent on both sides being able to talk to each other.”

 “I’ve had to learn, very painfully, not to get my hopes up as much as I want to until something actually happens,” Namazi said.
 “At the same time, I’ve had to teach myself not to get too despondent because, if I don’t have hope, how can I go on?
 It’s my honest feeling now.”